zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 Android Studio will now generate all the files necessary for our first application.
-Once generation is complete, we'll be presented with a window that shows the stucture of our project as well as some initial code.
+Once generation is complete, we'll be presented with a window that shows the structure of our project as well as some initial code.

 ![Initial Project](images/studio-new-3.png)

 We can open the *Project* pane and examine the project's directory structure.
 Two import files are `MainActivity.java` and `activity_main.xml`.
 The Java